Healthy Homes Assessment Kilbirnie

 What We Do

-As building inspectors, we are experts in all elements involved in professional home examinations.
-We’re there to ensure that you make the correct choice when it comes to buying your next home.
+As building inspectors, we handle all elements of expert house Inspections.
+We’re there to ensure that you make the correct decision when purchasing your next property.

-We are serious about your investment We conduct comprehensive inspections so you won’t encounter any unpleasant or costly unpleasant surprises, so you are able to relax and focus on the fun aspects of purchasing or owning an house.
+We take your investment seriously, and undertake comprehensive checks to ensure you don’t be faced with any costly or unexpected expenses, which means you are able to relax and focus on the fun aspects of buying or owning an home.

-We are specialised in a range of solutions to ensure that you are fully informed of the condition of any property you may be considering buying or selling and also other solutions.
+We offer a wide range of solutions to make sure that you are completely informed of the condition of any property you could be looking to purchase or sell along with other solutions.

-With our systematic method of conducting your home inspection and the most up-to-date software technology including digital photos imbedded into your report, you are able to actually see any problems that might be identified.
-With our comprehensive reporting it’s no wonder we have so many customers who recommend our service to family members and friends.
+With our systemised approach to your property inspection as well as the latest technology in software with digital photos embedded into the Report, you can actually see any issues found.
+Through our comprehensive report, it is easy to understand why we have so many customers who recommend our service to family and acquaintances.

 • Pre Purchase & Pre Sale Reports